Summer Engineering Experience

 Client: Birch Aquarium

-Main task: Create a functional and interactive exhibit for educating guests about waves in ten weeks
+Task: Create a functional and interactive exhibit for educating guests about waves in ten weeks

 In the ocean where sounds easily travel, animals must tune into specific frequency ranges to distinguish meaningful signals from noise.
 We built this exhibit to help visitors understand what it is like to be an animal in the ocean, trying to make meaning of their world.